-The coefficients on the gravity variables and tariffs obtained by estimating Eq.
-(25) via OLS are shown in Table 5.
+The coefficients on the gravity variables and tariffs obtained by estimating equation (25) via OLS are shown in Table 5.
 The estimates on the standard gravity variables all of their expected sign and fall in common ranges for gravity equations (see Head and Mayer, 2014).
-For instance, a 10% increase in distance is associated with an approximately 7.65% reduction in the volume of trade.
-Most importantly, the coefficient of 6.1 on tar is sensible and is measured with high precision.20 We now discuss the estimation of the model's other key parameters.
+For instance, a 10 percent increase in distance is associated with an approximately 7.65 percent